it-atelier-gn/clipygo/README.md

 Command: node C:\plugins\my-plugin\index.js
 ```

-The command can be any executable or interpreter — compiled binaries, Node.js scripts, Python scripts, Deno modules, etc.
+The command can be any executable or interpreter — compiled binaries, Node.js scripts, Python scripts, etc.

 ### Protocol